SchoofsKelvin/ip-matching/README.md

 assert(new IPv6('::ffff:a9db:*').toMixedString() === '::ffff:169.219.*.*');

 assert(getMatch('a::bc:1234/112').toString() === 'a::bc:0/112');
+assert(getMatch('a::abbc:1234/ffff::ff80:000f').toString() === 'a::ab80:4/ffff::ff80:f');
 ```
 ***Note**: The `matches` function and all constructors error for invalid inputs*

-You can take a look at the [test code](https://github.com/SchoofsKelvin/ip-matching/blob/master/src/test.ts) for a quick overview of formats IPMatch/matches accepts.
+You can take a look at the [test code](https://github.com/SchoofsKelvin/ip-matching/blob/master/src/ip.test.ts) for a demonstration of all the features.

 ### Allowed patterns
 * IP (IPv4/IPv6)